samson-ashna/RIMA-Recipe-Management-App/Planning Document/Planning_Document.md

 # Planning Document
 ## Iteration 1
 * **View Recipes:  As a cook, I want to be able to view a list of the recipes available in the app that I can save to my own personal recipe collection.
 Priority: High.
 Cost: 4 days**
+    * Save Recipe to personal recipe collection: As a cook, I want to be able to add recipes available in the app to my own personal collection of recipes.
+Priority: High.
+Cost: 1 days
     * Display Recipe Information: Display the recipes available in the app with detailed instructions, along with the ingredient list.
 Priority: High.
 Cost: 4 days
 * **Manipulate Local Recipe Collection: As the app user, I want to be able to modify the information available in my recipe collection.
 Priority: High.
 Cost: 7 days**
     * Add Recipes to Personal Recipe Collection:  As a cook, I want to be able to save recipes from the app to my own recipe collection.
 Priority: High.
 Cost: 3 days